akhilmw/Concert-Venue-Project/README.md

 ## Live Demo

-You can view a live demo of the Concert Venue Project[https://venueforconcert.netlify.app/].
+You can view a live demo of the [Concert Venue Project](https://venueforconcert.netlify.app/).

 ## Contributing